ksator/junos-automation-with-ansible/README.md

 # About Ansible

+Ansible is an open-source IT automation tool.

 [Here's an ansible presentation](ansible.pdf)

 [Ansible vs Saltstack vs Stackstorm](https://medium.com/@anthonypjshaw/ansible-v-s-salt-saltstack-v-s-stackstorm-3d8f57149368)

 # About Ansible modules for Junos automation

-There are two modules librairies to interact with Junos
+There are two modules librairies to interact with Junos:
 - An Ansible library for Junos built by Juniper
     - These modules are available on [Ansible Galaxy website](https://galaxy.ansible.com/Juniper/junos/)
 - An Ansible library for Junos built by Ansible